Best Scuba Diving in Thailand: My 7 Favorite Dive Spots (2026)

 Warm Waters and Year-Round Diving

 Thailand’s waters are warm all year, with temperatures usually between 27°C to 30°C (80°F to 86°F).
-That means no freezing wetsuits or chattering teeth—just comfortable dives, no matter the season.
+That means no freezing wetsuits or chattering teeth, just comfortable dives, no matter the season.
 You can plan a dive trip anytime, but certain regions shine at specific times of the year (more on that later!).

 Perfect for Beginners and Pros

 If you’re just getting started, Thailand has plenty of calm, shallow sites with easy conditions.
 For advanced divers, there are deeper pinnacles, thrilling drift dives, and fascinating wrecks to explore.
-Dive schools and operators are everywhere, so you’ll have no trouble finding a course or a guide that fits your level.

 Incredible Marine Life